 China is a land of opportunity and great for those with a sense of adventure and an eye on an international career.
-In fact China does tend to attract a certain breed of foreigner: highly ambitious, adventurous and excellent at solving problems!
+In fact, China does tend to attract a certain breed of foreigner: highly ambitious, adventurous and excellent at solving problems!

-While China is a world economic powerhouse, it’s still technically a developing country and there are lot of great opportunities you won’t find so easily in developed countries.
+While China is a world economic powerhouse, it’s still technically a developing country and there are a lot of great opportunities you won’t find so easily in developed countries.
 This includes TV cameos, rock star like receptions in small cities as the token foreigner, exciting job opportunities and a lot of curiously from the locals – especially in the provinces.
-While the cost of living is going up quickly, China is still a much cheaper option than Japan, Korea and Singapore.
+While the cost of living is going up quickly, China is still a much cheaper option than Japan, Korea, and Singapore.

 Shanghai attracts young people who are interested in high culture, fashion, finance and juicy good dumplings, while Hipsters and hard-core language learners tend to gravitate to the capital Beijing.
-Even more hard-core language learners go the provinces where they can escape the expat bubble to hone their language skills on a government scholarship, and to save some coin.
+Even more, hard-core language learners go the provinces where they can escape the expat bubble to hone their language skills on a government scholarship and to save some coin.

 Life in China though can be challenging due to pollution levels and cultural challenges, but don’t let this deter you from taking one of the best life investments you can make!
-Life in China will excite, challenge and engage you, not to mention all to the amazing food, history and warm hospitality of the locals!
+Life in China will excite, challenge and engage you, not to mention all of the amazing food, history and warm hospitality of the locals!

 If you haven’t received any funding towards your studies in China then you probably haven’t done your research!
 The good news is that the Chinese Government and Confucius Institute hand out scholarships like hotcakes, Chinese universities and universities abroad offer scholarships to study on exchange and there are a number of well-funded Australian Government scholarships available as well, including the New Colombo Plan Scholarship.

 For Australian students, Asia Options recommends Endeavour Scholarships (post-grad, VET, professional development) and New Colombo Plan Scholarship (undergrad) scholarships.
 For school leavers and non-Australians, Confucius Institute Scholarships and Chinese Government Scholarships are your best bet.
 As American institutes operating in China, The Hopkins Nanjing Center, NYU Shanghai and the Inter-University Program (IUP) are more difficult to attain funding for but are all excellent programs to consider.
 These programs are expensive but tuition waivers are generally offered and Australian Government scholarships can be utilised to study at IUP.
-The Schwarzman Scholars Program is also a new prestigious program which has just launched for Chinese, American and international post-grad students to study at Tsinghua University.
+The Schwarzman Scholars Program is also a new prestigious program which has just launched for Chinese, American and international postgrad students to study at Tsinghua University.

 - Chinese Government Scholarship (open to all nationalities)